 1. Even the best couples will fight when parking the RV

 We were warned by friends, our dealer, fellow RV owners, YouTube videos, and even pillows.
-Chad and I are pretty good at dealing with conflict, until it comes to backing in the camper.
+Chad and I are pretty good at dealing with conflict until it comes to back in the camper.
 The truth is — it’s stressful.
 When we have a pull-through, no big deal, but backing up is tough.
 You have to make sure you’re in the space, somewhat level, not hitting other cars.
-Then it’s inevitable that you’re blocking someone trying to drive by, and of course every other camper is watching you.
+Then it’s inevitable that you’re blocking someone trying to drive by, and of course, every other camper is watching you.
 Thankfully, after 10 or so times backing in, we have a pretty decent system in place.

-My number one piece of advice when backing up just slow down.
+My number one piece of advice when backing up is just slow down.
 Take your time, if it takes three or four tries, so be it.
 If other people are waiting, let them wait.
-Also, a quick hint, when your partner says stop, they don’t mean inch back slowly, or stop then go again… No. Your partner means STOP, as in you’re going to hit something or someone.
+Also, a quick hint, when your partner says stop, they don’t mean inch back slowly or stop then go again… No. Your partner means STOP, as in you’re going to hit something or someone.
 It may have taken us three parking jobs to learn this lesson.

 2. Always follow the checklist